sxyu/svox2/README.md

 Example result with the mip-nerf-360 garden data (using custom_alt config as provided)
 ![Garden](https://raw.githubusercontent.com/sxyu/svox2/master/github_img/garden.png)

-With fox (converted with the script `opt/scripts/ingp2nsvf.py`)
+Fox data (converted with the script `opt/scripts/ingp2nsvf.py`)
 ![Fox](https://raw.githubusercontent.com/sxyu/svox2/master/github_img/fox.png)

 ### Common Capture Tips

 Floaters and poor quality surfaces can be caused by the following reasons

 - Dynamic objects.
-Dynamic object modelling is not done in this repo, and if anything moves it will probably lead to floaters
+Dynamic object modelling is not supported in this repo, and if anything moves it will probably lead to floaters
 - Specularity.
-Very shiny surfaces will lead to floaters and/or poor surface artifacts
+Very shiny surfaces will lead to floaters and/or poor surfaces
 - Exposure variations.
 Please lock the exposure when recording a video if possible
 - Lighting variations.
 Sometimes the clouds move when capturing outdoors..
 Try to capture within a short time frame
 - Motion blur and DoF blur.
-Do not move too fast and make sure the object is in focus.
+Try to move slowly and make sure the object is in focus.
 For small objects, DoF tends to be a substantial issue
 - Image quality.
-Check if your images have severe compression artifacts for example
+Images may have severe JPEG compression artifacts for example

 ## Potential extensions